wagtail/wagtail/docs/topics/search/searching.rst

 .. note::

     Before the ``autocomplete()`` method was introduced, the search method also did partial matching.
-This behaviour is now deprecated and you should either switch to the new ``autocomplete()`` method or pass ``partial_match=False`` into the search method to opt-in to the new behaviour.
+This behaviour is will be deprecated and you should either switch to the new ``autocomplete()`` method or pass ``partial_match=False`` into the search method to opt-in to the new behaviour.
 The partial matching in ``search()`` will be completely removed in a future release.